JadeJaber/jadejaber.github.io/_posts/articles/2017-04-04-cassandra-cheat-sheet.md

 - First column is the partition key
 - Second column is the cluster

-You may partition key or clusters with many fields
+You may have partition key or clusters with many fields
 ```sql
 PRIMARY KEY (([Field 1],[Field 2]), ([Field 3],[Field 4]))
 ```